 Got a history buff in the family?
-The National Museum is a great day out to give them a comprehensive rundown of Singapore.
+The National Museum is a great day out to give the grandparents a comprehensive rundown of Singapore (whether they’re just visiting, or locals themselves!).
 And, if they’re taking the kids off your hands for the day, let the olds know there are plenty of family activities and exhibits happening – check the website for the latest info.
 Every month, there are also senior-friendly guided tours to take advantage of.

 The National Gallery Singapore is one of our favourite places to take the kids any time of year, especially the excellent Keppel Centre for Art Education.
 It boasts the title of the world’s first museum dedicated to Southeast Asian modern art, so will hold plenty of appeal to the grandparents.
 There are also daily tours to sign up for, if they’re interested in first-hand info!